ChaoKuan-Lin/docs/mkdocs/integrations/python.md

 # MoBagel Python SDK

-Use MoBagel Python SDK to quickly install MoBagel to your device(s).
+Use the `MoBagel Python SDK` to quickly install MoBagel to your device(s).

 MoBagel Python SDK is an open-source python library that makes it easy to integrate your python application with MoBagel.

 ---

 # Preparation

 # Creating an account
-If you do not have an account, please create an account [here](https://app.mobagel.com/signup).
+If you do not have an account, please create an account [here](https://app.mobagel.com/login).
 After you create an account, you will be directed to the dashboard.
 <img src="../../../img/MoBagel_Getting_Started/Sign_up.png" width="800">

 ---